Personalization at Scale: Beyond {"{firstName}"}

 - Office expansion: "I noticed [Company] is opening an EMEA office.
 Expansion is exciting but also means new markets to crack..."

 Not every prospect deserves the same level of personalization.
-Segment by value:
+Start by defining your ideal customer profile and segment by value:

 [PERSONALIZED OPENER - 1-2 sentences]